spring-attic/spring-xd-samples/si-dsl-module/README.md

 The project [pom][] declares 'spring-xd-module-parent' as its parent.
 This adds the dependencies needed to compile and test the module and also provides and configures the [Spring Boot Maven Plugin][] to package the module as an uber-jar packaging any dependencies that are not already provided by the Spring XD container.

+In this case, `spring-integration-java-dsl` is a module dependency that must be packaged with the module to be loaded by the module's class loader.
+This component has transitive dependencies, including Spring Integration and Spring Framework libraries that are already in the Spring XD classpath.
+To avoid potential version conflicts and other class loader issues, the Spring Boot Maven Plugin is configured to exclude these from the from the uber-jar.
+See the [Modules][] section in the Spring XD Reference for instructions on how to override such exclusions.

 ## Using the Custom Module